Artificial Intelligence (AI) & VisiRule

 I know what I know - right?

-Yes & No - just because you know how to say fix something, does not mean you know how what you know nor what you don;t know.
-Furthermore, just because you do know something, does not mean you can express and explain that knowledge in a coherent way that a computer or other people could follow.
+Yes & No - just because you know how to say fix something, does not mean you know what you know nor how to express and explain it in a coherent way.
 For instance, a fraud investigator may be good at spotty dodgy claims, but may struggle to explain what alerted them to that claim.

 What is Knowledge?